 As entrepreneurs, we want to find a hungry market and give them exactly what they want.

 We want to shoot fish in a barrel.

-The Internet as a media makes it quick, easy and cheap to test and measure demand.
+If you’re going to launch a product then the Internet is your friend.
+It’s quick, easy and cheap to test and measure demand.

-Google Adwords, the largest and most sophisticated pay-per-click (PPC) engine can help you test if your product or service idea is likely to fly or die within a few days and for only a few hundred dollars – BEFORE you spend time and money on product creation.
+Google Adwords, the largest and most sophisticated pay-per-click (PPC) engine.
+It can help you test if your product or service idea is likely to fly or die within a few days.
+And for only a few hundred dollars – BEFORE you spend time and money on product creation.

-Your entire goal is to test how many clicks you got to your landing page and then how many of those clicks would have converted to sales had the product been available for sale.
+Your entire goal is to test how many clicks you got to your landing page.
+Then you want to test how many of those clicks would have converted to sales had the product been available.

-From this basic information you can decide whether there is true demand and whether it is worthwhile investing in the product creation process.
+From this basic information, you can decide whether there is true demand.
+And also whether it’s worthwhile investing in the product creation process.

-This way you can kill any ideas that are not converting and go ahead with a high probability of success on ideas that did convert well.
+Now you can kill any ideas that aren’t converting and go ahead with a high probability of success on ideas that did convert well.